GaspardIV/gitvision/tool/README.md

    - For `gitvis.web.app`: Go to [gitvis.web.app](https://gitvis.web.app) and upload the `.json.gz` file at the bottom of the website.

    - For building from sources`gitvisionwebapp`: First, you need to clone and build `gitvisionwebapp` from its sources.
 Once done, rename the generated `.json.gz` file to `own.json.gz` and paste it into `gitvisionwebapp/public/repos`.
 Then, go to `localhost:<your_port>/own` in your web browser.
 Alternatively you can go to `localhost:port` and upload the `.json.gz` file at the bottom of the website.

+Caution: In some cases, it may be necessary to switch to WSL (Windows Subsystem for Linux) when using GitVision tool on Windows.